wearpants/wherestheparty/README.rst

 Images and Binary Resources
 +++++++++++++++++++++++++++
 Images and other binary resources, including PDFs, videos, etc. pose a challenge.
 Signature checking code cannot be executed by such resources.
-To compensate, binary data may be embedded directly in HTML using *data:* URLs or `MHTML`_ for older versions of Internet Explorer.
+To compensate, binary data may be embedded directly in HTML using *data:* URIs or `MHTML`_ for older versions of Internet Explorer.
 Further investigation is needed to determine if these methods can be used for all binary formats, such as video and audio.

 Embedding cannot be used for binary formats requiring an external viewer, such as PDFs.
-Such resources need to be downloaded twice - once to check the signature in Javascript and once to load into a viewer.
+Such resources need to be downloaded twice - once to check the signature in JavaScript and once to load into a viewer.
 This introduces a "time of check to time of use" vulnerability, where an adversary can provide a valid resource for the first load and a compromised one for the second (which is actually viewed).
 This attack can be mitigated using a "cut-to-choose" technique (basically, the resource is loaded few times, most of which are signature checks and one of which is viewed, giving a high confidence of validity).

 Alternately, PDFs could be converted to HTML using `pdftohtml`_.
 Large files such as video pose a particular challenge, as the entire content must be loaded into memory to perform signature checks.